geb/geb/doc/manual/src/chapters/060-configuration.md

 * **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
 * **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+### Unexpected pages

+The `unexpectedPages` option allows to specify a list of unexpected `Page` classes that will be checked for when ”at“ checks are performed.
+Given that `PageNotFoundPage` and `InternalServerErrorPage` have been defined:

+	unexpectedPages = [PageNotFoundPage, InternalServerErrorPage]

+See [this section](pages.html#unexpected_pages) for more information.

 ### Reporter

 The *reporter* is the object responsible for snapshotting the state of the browser (see the [reporting](reporting.html) chapter for details).
 All reporters are implemenations of the [`Reporter`](api/geb/report/Reporter.html) interface.
 If no reporter is explicitly defined, a [composite reporter](api/geb/report/CompositeReporter.html) will be created from a `ScreenshotReporter` (takes a PNG screenshot) and `PageSourceReporter` (dumps the current DOM state as HTML).
 This is a sensible default, but should you wish to use a custom reporter you can assign it to the `reporter` config key.